 - It does not have a retractable cord

-- It does not have anti stick coating on its sole and is prone to sticking or tugging.
+- It does not have anti-stick coating on its sole and is prone to sticking or tugging.

 - The water tank cover breaks easily and therefore leaks.

-- It does not have anti calc feature and requires manual cleaning.
+- It does not have anti-calc feature and requires manual cleaning.

 8. Panasonic NI-E660SR Steam Iron

-The most outstanding feature about this model is that it has a U shaped base and has a curved sole plate.
-When ironing, pressure is concentrated at the center of the plate rather than the tip allowing easier movement and less strain.It also allows less tugging.
+The most outstanding feature of this model is that it has a U shaped base and has a curved sole plate.
+When ironing, the pressure is concentrated at the center of the plate rather than the tip allowing easier movement and less strain.It also allows less tugging.
 This model also functions as both a steam and dry iron with steam level settings.
 Read our full review on NI-E660SR to know more.

-- A curved and non stick stainless steel sole plate which allows easy glide.
+- A curved and nonstick stainless steel soleplate which allows easy glide.

 - Both steam and dry iron settings.